What is the European Championships?

 Across the two host cities, a total of one million people attended a sports session at the likes of Berlin’s Olympic Stadium, watched a road race on the cities’ streets, or experienced the festival-like atmospheres in George Square in Glasgow and the Breitscheidplatz in Berlin.

-The majority of events and activities will take place in and around the Munich Olympic Park in order to create an extraordinary festival atmosphere that allows athletes from different sports to experience the event together and visitors to embrace multiple events.
+The majority of events and activities will take place in and around the park in order to create an extraordinary festival atmosphere that allows athletes from different sports to experience the event together and visitors to embrace multiple events.

-Following consultation involving the participating European Federations (European Athletics, UEC, FISA, UEG, ETU, ET-LET), the dates for the 2026 European Championships are confirmed as Thursday 30th July to Sunday 9th August 2026.
+Following consultation involving the participating European Federations (European Athletics, UEC, FISA, UEG, ETU), the dates for the 2026 European Championships are confirmed as Thursday 30th July to Sunday 9th August 2026.

 A look back at Glasgow 2018